 Extremely dangerous to fish and aquatic life.
 Do not contaminate surface waters or ditches with the product or used containers.
-Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with local requirements.
+Any unused veterinary medicinal product should be disposed of in accordance with local requirements.

 Pharmacokinetics

 $\mathsf{Gutal}^{\circledast},$ at the rapeutic levels, is poorly absorbed and is believed to be voided unchanged in the faeces.